asadsiddiquee/Elixir-Practices/README.md

 ***Fourth***, it will give me boost and motivation about my progress.

-***After Completition of minimum 100 Elixir Exercises i will create another repo for Phoenix Practices.
+***After Completion of minimum 100 Elixir Exercises i will create another repo for Phoenix Practices.
 Then, I will continue practising in both repo***